Keepers Of Our Republic

 - our experiment in self-government requires us to both conserve what is good and progress toward what is better;

-- collaborative cooperation serves us and satisfies us far more than competitive opposition;
+- collaborative cooperation serves and satisfies us far more than competitive opposition;

 - and, most importantly, the civic every-man’s-land between our political trenches deserves our primary allegiance, because that’s where E Pluribus Unum happens.

-Keepers of our Republic can resolve to learn more about the history, principles, virtues and challenges of this government we own.
-We can commit to actively protect the healthy functioning and the continuous perfecting of our Union.
-Sharing this resolve and this commitment is critical, and it can re-introduce us to ourselves.
+Keepers of our Republic can choose to become better citizens.
+We can resolve to learn more about the history, principles, virtues and challenges of this government we own.
+We can commit to actively protect the proper functioning and the continuous perfecting of our Union.
+Sharing this resolve and this commitment with each other is critical, because it can re-introduce us to ourselves.

 E Pluribus Unum